Showing posts with label brain function. Show all posts

 • Recognition: Identifying information with cues (e.g., recognizing a familiar face or selecting a correct answer in a multiple-choice test).

-Memories are retrieved by reactivating the same neural pathways that were formed during encoding.
+Memories are retrieved by reactivating the neural pathways formed during encoding.
 The stronger the pathways, the easier it is to recall information.
 However, memories can be influenced by emotions, external stimuli, and time, sometimes leading to distortion or forgetting.

 The Role of Neurotransmitters in Memory